New 2025 Scout Lite Std. Model A-Frames

 When all you need is the basics to camp because you prefer to be outdoors hiking and exploring, this Scout Lite will be perfect for you!
 There is sleeping space on either the front 30" x 76" bunk or the rear dinette which converts into a 40" x 76" bed.
 There is plenty of storage throughout between the storage under the dinette seats, a storage area across from the sink, and storage next to the sink.
 And you can keep everything charged with the two electrical outlets inside and the one exterior electrical outlet!

-With the Scout Lite A-frame camper by ALiner, the construction includes a tubular steel frame that is E-coated with a powder coating on the front tongue and bumper, an Azdel lightweight, thermoplastic composite interior wall and ceiling panels, and vacuum bonded fiberglass panels, plus Performax 500 premium marine grade flooring for durability.
-Inside, there is high density foam, hypoallergenic cushions and mattress, two interior electrical outlets, and two skylights with night shades.
-And there are options to enhance your Scout Lite such as adding a front soft dormer, and/or a high wind lift assist.
+With the Scout Lite A-frame camper by ALiner, the construction includes Azdel lightweight, thermoplastic composite interior wall and ceiling panels for durability.
+The gray fiberglass will be easy to keep clean and you'll appreciate the LED running lights if you arrive at camp late.
+Inside, there are LED lights and electrical outlets to keep your phone charged, plus there are available options to enhance your Scout Lite, such as adding a front soft dormer, and/or a high wind lift assist.

 Scout Lite Std.
 Model Specifications